2-1-1 BROWARD - Dial 2-1-1 or 954-537-0211 (formerly First Call For Help of Broward) TDD: Dial 7-1-1

 Peer Support Warm Line 866-964-3714 Provides a "warm line" offering peer support, information and referral, and telephone reassurance to any person seeking a caring and supportive listener.
 Contact us by phone only.

-CINS/FINS (Children in Need of Services/Families in Need of Services) Provides services to youth 10-17 years, who are at risk for delinquency.
+CINS/FINS (Children in Need of Services/Families in Need of Services) Provides counseling, social skills development and mentoring to divert youth 6-17 years from the juvenile justice system.

 Foster Home Management Provides a stable, nurturing environment for children who have been removed from their homes due to abuse, neglect or abandonment.

-Family Resource Center 954-768-0920 1004 NW 1st Street, Ft.
-Lauderdale, FL 33311 Provides neighborhood-based support services including childcare assistance to qualified families within the specified boundary of Fort Lauderdale, and a food pantry on Thursdays.
+Family Resource Center Provides neighborhood-based support services including child care assistance to qualified families within the specified boundary of Fort Lauderdale, and a food pantry on Thursdays.

 NAMI BROWARD 954-316-9907 4161 NW 5th Street, Plantation, FL 33317 www.namibroward.org No Fee Spanish M-F: 9:00am - 5:00pm Provides support, advocacy and educational resources for persons living with serious mental illness and their families.
 Support groups are available for persons living with mental illness as well as groups for family members and/or caregivers of persons diagnosed with a mental illness.